Niigata Albirex BB

-The Niigata Albirex BB (新潟アルビレックスBB (Nīgata Aubirekkusu BB)) is a professional basketball team based in Nagaoka, Niigata Prefecture, Japan that compete in the third division of the Japanese B.League.
+Niigata Albirex BB (新潟アルビレックスBB (Nīgata Aubirekkusu BB)) is a Japanese professional basketball team based in Nagaoka, Niigata Prefecture.
+The team most recently competed in the third division of the B.League.
+Starting from the 2026–27 season, the team will compete in the B.League One, the league's second division, as a member of the Central Conference.

 Outline

 The club was founded in 1954 as the company team of Daiwa Securities, a Tokyo-based securities brokerage.
 In 1991, it joined the Japan Basketball League.
 In 2000, the company club was dissolved after NSG purchased it, and the club was moved before the 2000–2001 season to Niigata and renamed Albirex.

 In 2004, it joined the bj league along with five other clubs.